pierpaolo28/pierpaolo28.github.io/_publications/Thoughts.md

       <div class="thought-content">
         <p>I feel like we are running the Industrial Revolution in reverse.
 Software development has spent 30 years perfecting the 𝗠𝗮𝗻𝘂𝗳𝗮𝗰𝘁𝘂𝗿𝗶𝗻𝗴 𝗠𝗼𝗱𝗲𝗹: One codebase.
 One standard UI.
 Distributed to 10M users.
 Optimized for scale and deterministic outcomes.</p>
         <p>With Vibecoding and Generative UI, we are flipping back to the 𝗔𝗿𝘁𝗶𝘀𝗮𝗻 𝗠𝗼𝗱𝗲𝗹: One user.
 One bespoke interface.
 Generated on demand.
 Optimized for relevance and probabilistic outcomes.
 We moved from Artisan → Manufacturing to solve distribution.
 Now we are moving back to Artisan to solve fit.</p>
         <p>We are trading consistency for utility.
 The question isn't if we can build it.
-It’s how we support a product where every user is on a different version.</p>
+It's how we support a product where every user is on a different version.</p>
       </div>
       <a href="https://www.linkedin.com/posts/pierpaolo28_i-feel-like-we-are-running-the-industrial-activity-7401614369563942912-P04z" target="_blank" class="thought-cta">View on LinkedIn</a>
     </div>